How To Remove Scratches From A Windshield

 While you might be able to diminish the appearance of a crack using a windshield repair tactic, you won’t solve the problem entirely.
 If one is left alone, it’s likely to spread.

-This will not only further hinder your visibility but may compromise the soundness of the windshield as well.
+This will not only further impede your visibility but may compromise the integrity of the windshield as well.

-Think of a scratch as, essentially, a groove etched into your glass.
-By filling in that groove with a clear substance and polishing the surface afterward, you effectively remove the scratch.
+Think of a scratch as, essentially, a groove carved into your glass.
+By filling in that groove with a transparent substance and polishing the surface afterward, you effectively remove the scratch.

 DIY Steps For Repairing Scratched Glass